 The Home Office had previously published guidance for individuals in the UK whose leave expired between 24 January and 31 July 2020.
 Those individuals were previously able to apply for an extension of their leave.
 These extensions are no longer available.
 In addition, those whose leave was expiring between 24 January and 31 August 2020, including those who had received an extension between this period, were able to take advantage of a grace period between 1 and 31 August 2020, in which their conditions of stay remained the same as their conditions of leave.

 Now that travel restrictions are starting to ease, if you do not plan on staying in the UK long-term, the Home Office advises that you are expected to take all reasonable steps to do so where it is possible.
 If you want to stay in the UK longer term you should take steps to regularise your stay.

-If you wish to leave the UK but are not able to do so and your visa or leave expires between 01 November and 31 November 2020, you can request an ‘exceptional assurance’ by completing this form.
-Once you submit your information you will receive an email asking you to verify your email address and you should then hear back from the Home Office within 5 working days.
+Once you submit your information you should receive an email asking you to verify your email address and you should then hear back from the Home Office within 5 working days.
 It is recommended to take a screenshot of the form before you submit it, for your own records.

 If you are in the UK with existing leave and had been planning to make an application to extend this, you should still do so as normal before your current leave expires.
 The government has classified UK Visa and Citizenship Application Services as an “essential service” and opened additional temporary “Core” service points for biometric enrolment.
 In person service continues to operate and you can book your appointment as soon as you register unless you are a Child Student or Student (including Tier 4 student) applicant.
 All applicants other than Child Students or Students (including Tier 4 students) must now attend an in person appointment to enrol their biometrics.